PIXI.filters.GodrayFilter

 The position of the emitting point for light rays

-only used if parallel
+only used if parallel is set to false.

 gain: number = 0.5